InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/trusted-committer.md

 ## Forces

-- Over the lifecycle of a project the focus of the maintainers may shift away to accommodate changing business priorities
+- Over the lifecycle of a project, the focus of the maintainers may shift away to accommodate changing business priorities
 - Contributors seek visible artifacts of their contributions demonstrating value
 - Maintaining a project of reasonable complexity is taxing for a small team